dreamingspires/mMass/README.md

 We are currently in pre-release mode.
 Therefore, the software has not been packaged.
 In the future, you can expect pre-built packages on PyPI.

 ## Building from source
+### Linux
 mMass3 uses [poetry](python-poetry.org/) as the build system.
-To get started, clone the repository.
+To get started ensure poetry is [installed](https://python-poetry.org/docs/#installation), then clone the mMass3 repository.

+Due to this [well-known issue](https://wxpython.org/blog/2017-08-17-builds-for-linux-with-pip/index.html), the wxPython toolkit must be compiled from scratch.
+Poetry will handle this, but you require the build dependencies.

 Ensure all the [dependencies for building wxPython](https://wxpython.org/blog/2017-08-17-builds-for-linux-with-pip/index.html) are installed on your system.
 For Fedora GNU/Linux (32), this is currently:
 ```